AMWA-TV/bcp-003/best-practice-authorisation.md

 Clients and Resource Servers MUST support discovering the Authorisation Server through use of DNS-SD service discovery, as described in [RFC 6763](RFC-6763).
 Clients and Resource Servers MAY allow discovery using mDNS to be disabled such that the server may only be discovered through unicast DNS records.

 Clients and Resource Servers MUST verify the TLS certificate of the Authorisation Server.
 Clients MUST check that the address of the Authorisation Server matches either a Subject Alternate Name or Common Name on the TLS certificate.
+Clients MUST verify the entire chain of trust of the Authorisation Server TLS certificate, back to a trusted root certificate.
+This ensures that the authorisation server is trusted.
 Clients and Resource Servers MUST provide a mechanism for installing root CA certificates used for verifying the TLS certificate of Authorisation Servers.
 HTTPS MUST be used for all connections to the Authorisation Server.
 Clients and Resource Servers MUST NOT interact with Authorisation Servers if the TLS certificate of the Authorisation Server cannot be validated.

 #### DNS-SD TXT Records